If you’re thinking of investing in Manchester property, staying in the know on everything related to the Manchester property market is essential.

 The past few market reports from Savills have predicted positive things for the Manchester real estate market, with the North West region consistently ranking in the top place for average house price growth.

-The average predicted five-year growth rate for the UK is 13.1%.
+The average predicted five-year growth rate for the UK overall is 6.2%.

 As evidenced by the graph of Savills predictions, there’s a clear North vs South divide when it comes to house price predictions, with Southern parts of England (most notably London) set to see the lowest property market growth.